Drosera nidiformis

 Plant dimensions:

 Drosera nidiformis does not form a stem over time- it remains at ground level.
-The upright leaves of Drosera nidiformis can reach higher than 2.5 inches at maturity.
-Drosera nidiformis resembles D. intermedia, with its similarly-shaped paddle leaves.
+The upright leaves of Drosera nidiformis can reach higher than 2 inches at maturity.
+Newest growth remains upright, and the older leaves gradually decline towards the ground.

 Temperature